Upright Row: Muscles Worked and How To Do

 • The barbell should hang directly in front of you, with your arms extended and hands close together.

-• Imagine you are trying to pull the bar up by leading with your elbows.
+• Pull the barbell toward the chest, keeping your elbow above your wrist.
 Keep the bar close to you as you move.

-• The bar should come up to just below your chin or until your elbows reach shoulder height.
+• The bar should be just below your chin or until your elbows reach shoulder height.

 • It’s essential not to force the range of motion; go as high as comfortably possible.